TomasHubelbauer/arduino-qr/readme.md

 ## To-Do

-### Buy the matrices and try to hook them up together and to an Arduino
+### Receive the matrices and try to hook them up together and to an Arduino

+I've bought the matrices from Aliexpress.
+Whenever they arrive, I'll try to hook them up together and drive them using an Arduino.

 https://www.hwkitchen.cz/8x8-led-matrix-cervena-s-max7219-diy-kit